Christian Education/Spiritual Formation for adults takes many forms. Join us for classes, lectures, film and book

 Community Life Ministry – focuses on building our beloved First Plymouth community by providing opportunities to participate and become individually involved.
 The group partners with the Pastoral Care staff to welcome and care for all with radical hospitality and enthusiasm.
 More more information, please contact Susan Oakes.

-Just Faith In Action (JFIA) – Just Faith in Action’s mission is to integrate First Plymouth’s efforts to actively pursue a more just, peaceful, and compassionate world that honors all of God’s creation.
-JFIA works with Christian Education to organize events providing education, training, and opportunities for action in areas of social justice both within our own Congregation and in conjunction with other faith and secular communities who share common interests.
+Racial Equity Team – The Racial Equity Team’s mission is to integrate First Plymouth’s efforts to actively pursue a more just, peaceful, and compassionate world that honors all of God’s creation.
+It works with Christian Education to organize events providing education, training, and opportunities for action in areas of social justice both within our own Congregation and in conjunction with other faith and secular communities who share common interests.
 Contact Ruth Neil with your questions.